-Just like with any other form of investment, you need to make yourself fully aware of the fees and charges that apply before you begin trading forex.
+Just like trading regular shares through an online broker or broking platform, you need to make yourself fully aware of the fees and charges that apply before you begin trading forex.
 To start with, compare the margin you will be required to meet in order to make a trade with a range of providers.
-This could be 0.5%, 1% or some other figure, and this will affect the amount of money you will have to spend to buy or sell forex.
+This could be 0.5%, 1% or some other figure, and this will affect the amount of money you will have to spend to open a forex position.
 For example, if your account has a margin of 1%, a trade worth $100,000 will require you to spend $1,000.

-In addition, most providers will charge a commission for every trade you make.
-These fees are generally be quite low, such as a few cents per thousand dollars.
+In addition, some providers charge a commission for every trade you make.
+These fees will generally be quite low, such as a few cents per thousand dollars.
 However, some providers will not charge any commissions on your trades.
 Other fees may apply to credit and debit card payments.

 Finally, you will also need to consider the spread, which is the difference between the buy and sell prices for each currency pair and is effectively what a broking platform will charge you to make a trade.
 Look for a trading platform that offers tight spreads to minimise the cost involved.

 A currency pair is always structured in the same way, following a universally accepted ranking order and always showing the value of a base currency (the first) being traded against a quote (the second) currency.

 There are 3 types of currency pairs that you need to be aware of: majors, minors and exotics.

 The major currency pairs are considered any market that features the US dollar.
 The majors are the most frequently traded currency pairs and are therefore the most liquid forex markets to trade.

 As a forex trader, this liquidity means that the majors feature relatively stable prices and the lowest spreads – or brokerage costs – when taking a position in any of these currency pairs.